Day of Mourning (Australia): Conference and protest

+Resolution

 At the Congress, the following resolution was passed unanimously:

 WE, representing THE ABORIGINES OF AUSTRALIA, assembled in Conference at the Australian Hall, Sydney, on the 26th day of January, 1938, this being the 150th anniversary of the whitemen's seizure of our country, HEREBY MAKE PROTEST against the callous treatment of our people by the white men in the past 150 years, AND WE APPEAL to the Australian Nation to make new laws for the education and care of Aborigines, and for a new policy which will raise our people to FULL CITIZEN STATUS and EQUALITY WITHIN THE COMMUNITY.

-Official celebrations
+Reaction to official celebrations

-In order to celebrate Australia Day, the government of New South Wales had planned to reenact the arrival of the First Fleet in Port Jackson.
+In order to celebrate Australia Day in 1938, the government of New South Wales had planned to reenact the arrival of the First Fleet in Port Jackson.
 However, all the Aboriginal political organisations in Sydney refused to participate.
 In response, the Government removed a group of Aboriginal men from an Aboriginal reserve in the west of the state and brought them to Sydney.
 The men were kept overnight in the stables at the police barracks in Redfern.
 On Australia Day, they were taken to a beach at Farm Cove, where they were told to run up the beach, to convey the impression that they were fleeing in fear from the First Fleet.

 The reenactments attracted heavy criticism from the Day of Mourning protesters, who were not allowed to visit the men from the reserve when they were staying at Redfern.
 However, the Sydney media focused more on the fact that convicts had been excised from the reenactment.

-Subsequent Days of Mourning

-Day of Mourning protests have been held on Australia Day ever since 1938.
-However, in recent years, National Sorry Day on 26 May, and counter-protests held on 26 January (Australia Day), such as Invasion Day and Survival Day, have been more prominent in Australia.
+Outcomes and legacy

+A 1987 review of the Day of Mourning by Aboriginal writers Jack Horner and Marcia Langton concluded that it was "a powerful symbol, but [...] brought about little change".